Aleksander Kamiński

-Aleksander Kamiński, assumed name: Aleksander Kędzierski.
-Also known under aliases such as Dąbrowski, J. Dąbrowski, Fabrykant, Faktor, Juliusz Górecki, Hubert, Kamyk, Kaźmierczak, Bambaju (28 January 1903 - 15 March 1978) was a Polish educator, co-founder of Cub Scouts methodology, and soldier of the Home Army.
+Aleksander Kamiński (/pl/), assumed name: Aleksander Kędzierski; also known under aliases such as Dąbrowski, J. Dąbrowski, Fabrykant, Faktor, Juliusz Górecki, Hubert, Kamyk, Kaźmierczak, Bambaju (28 January 1903 – 15 March 1978) was a Polish educator, writer, co-founder of Cub Scouts methodology, and soldier of the Home Army.
 He was one of the ideological leaders of the Grey Ranks and chairman of the Presidium of the Supreme Council of the Polish Scouting Association.

-Janina Kamińska's husband, Polish archaeologist, educator and instructor of the Polish Scouting Association, father of Ewa Rzetelska-Feleszko (linguistics professor).
+As a writer, he is most well-known for his 1943 novel Stones for the Rampart, a wartime story set in occupied Warsaw that portrays the real experiences of Polish Scout resistance fighters during World War II.

 Biography

 Childhood and youth

 Kamiński was born in Warsaw to pharmacist Jan Kamiński and Petronela Kaźmierczak.
 In 1905, the family moved to Kiev, where he graduated from the Russian 4th grade general school.
 In 1914, he moved to Rostov and in 1916 to Uman.

 Hard financial conditions after his father died in 1911 forced him to work as a bank messenger since around 1916.
 In January 1918, he became a member of the 1st Men's Scouting Team "Tadeusz Kościuszko" in Uman.
 He held ranks of patrol leader, adjutant, team captain and troop adjutant since summer of 1919, and was captain of the Uman Nest since May 1920 (which included male and female scouts).

 Since 1918 student of the Polish high school in Uman.

 After returning to Poland in March 1921, he continued his education at the Kazimierz Kulwieć Middle School in Warsaw, where he received his maturity diploma in June 1922.
 Kamiński then studied history at the Faculty of Philosophy of the University of Warsaw and received his master's degree in January 1928.

 During his studies, he continued to work on a regular basis: from 1922, he was an assistant to the teacher, a teacher, and later head of the boarding house of the Central Welfare Council in Pruszków.
 From 1929 he worked as a history teacher at Saint Stanislaw Kostka Gymnasium in Warsaw, and from 1930 to 1931 he was the head of the boarding house of the Union of Military Settlers for the youth of vocational schools at Młocińska Street.
 Kamiński co-founded and then became a member of the governing bodies of the Educational Trade Union.